 - 1) This handbook

-- 2) A set of headphones (over-ear are best, please do not bring wireless headphones)
+- 2) A set of headphones (only if you have an existing pair!
+Over-ear are best, please do not bring wireless headphones)

 - 3) Yourself and your enthusiasm

 The Cam FM Training Team is really looking forward to meeting you.
 Turn the page to find out what we'll be looking at together.